jenkinsci/sysdig-secure-plugin/README.md

 3. Click the `Configure System` link.
     ![Confgure Jenkins](https://wiki.jenkins.io/download/attachments/145359144/image_5.png?version=1&modificationDate=1535691769000&api=v2)
 4. Scroll to the `Sysdig Secure Plugin Mode` section.
-5. Create a new credential for the Sysdig token found here: <https://secure.sysdig.com/#/settings/user>
+5. Create a new credential containing the Sysdig API key found here (You just need to fill the password field): <https://secure.sysdig.com/#/settings/user>

     ![Sysdig Token Configuration](docs/images/SysdigTokenConfiguration.png)

-6. Define the engine URL as `https://secure.sysdig.com` or your own if you are using an on-prem installation and select the previously created credential:
+6. Configure the Sysdig Backend URL, `https://secure.sysdig.com` if you are using SaaS or your own if you are using an on-prem installation, and select the previously created credential.

+Mark the Inline scanning option in case you have decided to use Inline scanning:

     ![Sysdig Plugin Configuration](docs/images/SysdigPluginConfig.png)